Tracy Arm

 Tracy Arm-Fords Terror Wilderness contains 653179 acre and consists of two deep and narrow fjords: Tracy Arm and Endicott Arm.
 Both fjords are over 30 mi long and one-fifth of their area is covered in ice.
 During the summer, the fjords have considerable floating ice ranging from hand-sized to pieces as large as a three-story building.
 During the most recent glaciated period, both fjords were filled with active glaciers.
+On August 10, 2025, a large landslide occurred in the fjord, generating a tsunami with a run-up height of at least 30 m.

 Access

 The most common access is by boat using Stephens Passage and entering Holkham Bay and Tracy and Endicott Arms.
 Float planes from Juneau and Petersburg are also used as a means of access.
 Large tour vessels and smaller commercial cruise boats frequently use Tracy Arm as a tour destination or as a stop along their normal tour routes.

 Sawyer Glacier

 The twin Sawyer Glaciers, North Sawyer and South Sawyer, are located at the end of Tracy Arm.
 The wildlife in the area includes black and brown bears, deer, wolves, harbor seals, and a variety of birds, such as Arctic terns and pigeon guillemots.
 The mountain goats, which are usually found in the higher elevation areas, have been seen near the base of Sawyer Glacier.